Admissions Overview

 Data Science (MIDS): applicationservices@datascience.berkeley.edu

 Please do not send physical documents.
 Documents mailed to us will NOT be returned.
-If the institution you attended does not issue transcripts electronically, please contact your admissions counselor.
+If the institution you attended does not issue transcripts electronically, please contact your enrollment specialist.

 • Academic coursework that demonstrates quantitative aptitude

-A high level of analytical reasoning ability and a problem-solving mindset as demonstrated in academic and/or professional performance.
+Applicants should demonstrate strong analytical reasoning and a problem-solving mindset through academic and/or professional performance.

 • Academic performance